I’ve received yet another message today about how someone fell for a scammer.

 The only exception for this would be non-native English speakers, but if you’re reading this, you probably speak English fluently and are seeking an English-speaking Domme.
 And in any case, if she sounds like she’s not fluent in English, that probably entails that she doesn’t live in your English-speaking country…so why the hell would you think she would come all the way over from her country to dominate you??
 Please refer to point #1 of this list.

 - Does “she” ask you to use Western Union?
 COME ON!
-Always be weary of someone you don’t know who asks you to use Western Union.
+Always be wary of someone you don’t know who asks you to use Western Union.
 Craigslist literally has warnings about this on their site.
 “African princes” always ask for Western Union.
 Western Union is the standard for scammers.

 WU typically asks for the recipient’s full legal name, something of which most Pro-Dommes do not reveal to first-time subs.